 How Marlette Funding, Best Egg Loans Did It

-Despite the inherent challenges to ML-based fraud detection, the team at Marlette Funding not only were able to implement a system that caught more fraud than their previous system using fewer resources, but they also used the project as a catalyst for other ML projects to add more efficiency and a more data-driven approach throughout the whole of the business.
+Despite the inherent challenges to ML-based fraud detection, the team at Marlette Funding not only was able to implement a system that caught more fraud than their previous system using fewer resources, but they also used the project as a catalyst for other ML projects to add more efficiency and a more data-driven approach throughout the whole of the business.

 Marlette provides a suite of services through the Best Egg Platform for its bank partner, including capabilities that detect fraudsters - that is, people who have no intention of paying back loans.
 They previously built a statistical model in place that did this pretty well in catching fraud, but it resulted in lots of applicants being pushed to manual review that were not, in fact, fraudulent.
 This slowed the loan process for applicants and required resources to spend time reviewing non-fraud cases instead of higher-risk cases.